MacDue/Mank-Spec/spec/expressions.md

 # binds bar (like before), but also the nested tuple elements as a, b, and c
 {.bar, .tuple/(a, b, c)}
 ```
-(in this context to "bind" a field/element means to create a local variable for it)
+(in this context, to "bind" a field/element means to create a local variable for it)

 Given this tuple (where `example` is an instance of `Example`)
 ```mank